 On May 30th 1926, our very own VIVA star Sandy Hale was born.
 Yes!
 95 years old, and still working it.
 READ ON for some Sandy-only anecdotes.

 As one of the original founders of VIVA, Sandy’s lively and mischievous self has graced our stages since the beginning.
+In fact, she’s graced the entire world of the Front Range during her 50 years in the area.
 Click below for a slideshow of images from the years, then check out the Tales of Sandy from some of her admirers.

 The Tales of Sandy